Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 ### `app.CLIText`

 Contains user-facing console messages and menus.
-Several department job menus remain placeholders. `AdminMenu` and `LocalAdminMenu` display the first service-menu screens but do not execute real workflows yet.
+Several department job menus remain placeholders. `AdminMenu` and `LocalAdminMenu` display the first service-menu screens.
+The admin menu is now connected to the first service workflow for option `1`; the remaining options are labels only.

 ### `app.Menu`

-`MenuFlow` contains the first menu-option validation groundwork.
-It does not route selected options to actions yet.
+`MenuFlow` validates numeric menu input and returns a valid selected option. `MenuValues` carries the selected option and the current user's role from `MenuController` to `ServiceController`.

 ### `app.Repository`